Skip to main content (Press Enter)

 Search

-Fuel efficiency is the top consideration for most new car buyers in 2023.
+Fuel efficiency was one of the top considerations for most new car buyers in 2024.
 While some buyers may be looking for fuel efficiency to protect their wallets, others want to protect the environment.
 Either way, they'll use a vehicle's miles per gallon rating as a key factor in their decision.
 But what is mpg?

-Learn more about this figure and discover how and why you should be factoring it yourself.
+Learn more about this figure and discover how and why you should factor it in yourself.
 We'll also help you compare your mpg to other cars and offer tips for improving your miles per gallon to keep your wallet and the environment happy.

 • Motorcycles

-• Highway mpg: Cars typically get a higher average mpg on the highway because they travel at a higher speed consistently for a longer distance.
+• Highway miles per gallon: Cars typically get a higher average mpg on the highway because they travel at a higher speed consistently for a longer distance.

 How To Calculate Your MPG

-3. Drive normally until your tank is almost empty.
+• Drive normally until the tank is nearly empty.

 How To Convert MPG to L/100 km

 If the miles per gallon figure is in imperial gallons, divide 282.5 by the miles per gallon figure.
-If a car has an mpg of 40, you would divide 282.5 by 40 and get 7.1 L/100 km.
+For example, if a car has an mpg of 40, you would divide 282.5 by 40 and get 7.1 L/100 km.

 If the miles per gallon figure is in U.S. gallons, you'll divide 235.2 by the miles per gallon figure: 235.21/40 = 5.9 L/100 km.